 First let me state, I’m not against dental directories.
 I think they are a great resource for people who don’t know how to obtain a new dentist.
 They support organized dentistry and believe in addressing oral health care needs.
 These directories provide the best service they can, but can’t always control which doctors pay for a listing.

-No dental directory is qualified to do that but if they aren’t, then who is?
+If they aren’t qualified, then who is?
 Although it may take a little leg work, here are some suggestions for resources that are qualified to judge the clinical and communication skills of the dentists.

 When I think of Lumineers®, I think of fake nails.
 You just glue them over your natural short stubby nails and whala, now you have beautiful long pretty nails.
 Lumineers work the same way.
 They are thin porcelain shells glued to the outside of your teeth.
 Lumineers® offer patients the opportunity to alter the appearance […]Read More

 Dental insurance is great.
 It’s even better when your company is paying for it.
 And like all great things, there are limitations.
 These limitations come in the form of money.
 Most dental insurance policies have a deductable, waiting period, a co-pay, an annual maximum, and limitations on x-rays, dental exams and cleanings.
 These policies are […]Read More